wetw0rk/Sickle/README.md

 ### Module Based Design

-This tool was originally designed during the course of the CTP (OSCE course) as a one big script, however recently when a change needed to be done to the script I had to relearn my own code...
+This tool was originally designed during the CTP course (OSCE course) as a one big script, however recently when a change needed to be done to the script I had to relearn my own code...
 In order to avoid this in the future I decided to keep all modules under the "modules" directory.
 I will be adding documentation on how to add your own formats and modules soon.
+If you prefer the old design, I have kept a copy under the DOCUMENTATION directory.

 ```sh
 . <- Sickle/modules